Traditional Mexican Clothing: Mexico’s 12 Most Authentic Outfits Revealed

 12. Quechquemitl – San Luis Potosi

-Of course, the state of San Luis Potosi is characterized by its natural wonders, especially in the Huasteca Potosina; a significant part of its wonders represents the indigenous culture, and among them is its typical dress.
+Of course, what characterizes the state of San Luis Potosi is its natural wonders, especially in the Huasteca Potosina; a significant part of its wonders represents the indigenous culture, and among them is its typical dress.

 Women’s clothing is made with a white blanket in the back, is entirely smooth, and stands out with broad folds in front.